abouzied-nasar/SWIFT/doc/RTD/source/GPU/gpu_general.rst

   neighbouring particles.

-* Typically, the interactions are executed between leaf cells of the particle spacetree, i.e. on the lowest leve.
+* Typically, the interactions are executed between leaf cells of the particle spacetree, i.e. on the lowest level.

 * At some level of that tree, we assign a "workload", i.e. all the physics equations we need solved, to that cell.
 This combination of "workload" and